 Rehabilitation & Neural Plasticity

 The Neurological Rehabilitation Program offers a 1-2 year fellowship for clinical and basic research training.
-Research opportunities include animal models of recovery and repair after stroke, brain trauma and spinal cord injury (Drs.
+Research opportunities include animal models of recovery and repair after stroke, vascular cognitive impairment, traumatic brain injury, and spinal cord injury (Drs.
 Carmichael and Hinman).
-Clinical studies (Dr. Dobkin) incorporate innovative strategies to improve motor control for walking and use of the upper extremity, including robotics, noninvasive brain stimulation, and drugs that act on learning and repair.
-We deploy wearable sensors and instrumented devices to monitor real-world activities and for use as outcome measurement tools as part of a telerehabilitation effort.
+Clinical studies (Drs.
+Cramer, Arac, and Dobkin) incorporate innovative strategies to improve motor control for the upper extremity and for gait, including telerehabilitation, robotics, brain-computer interfaces, noninvasive brain stimulation, vagus nerve stimulation, cell therapies, and drugs that act on learning and repair.
+We deploy motion capture, wearable sensors, and instrumented devices (in the lab, in the hospital, and in the home) to monitor real-world activities and to use as outcome measures in clinical trials.

-Please arrange to send at least two letters of recommendation from your present program.
+Please arrange to send at least three letters of recommendation from your present program.
 Also, arrange to visit our program or call for a personal interview by e-mailing: [email protected].

 Professor of Neurology